zhemao/md5cracker/README.md

 Copy the executable to your SD card.
 On the HPS, program the FPGA, enable the lightweight HPS-to-FPGA bridge, and run the hwmd5sum program.

+## Compiling and Running the Reference Program

+Also included in the software/ directory are executables `reference` and `reference_bench`.
+The former is a reference software implementation of the md5 algorithm that takes its input from stdin.
+You can use it to compute the md5 sum of a file like so

+    ./reference < filename

+The `reference_bench` program implements a benchmark similar to hwmd5sum, but with the md5 algorithm implemented in software.